litecanvas/plugin-music/README.md

 # Music plugin for litecanvas

-Plugin to compose and play music in [litecanvas](https://github.com/litecanvas/engine) games.
+Plugin to compose and play music in [litecanvas](https://github.com/litecanvas/engine) games using ZzFX.

 ## Install